docQodly/docs/docs/language/basics/lang-classes.md

 val=o.a //42
 ```

 > When calling the superclass constructor in a constructor using the [super](#super) keyword, keep in mind that `this` must not be called before the superclass constructor, otherwise an error is generated.
-See [this example](#example-1).

 In any cases, `this` refers to the object the method was called on, as if the method were on the object.